weecology/forecasting-dynamics-course/discussion/fpp_1_questions.md

 ## Basic steps

-* What did you think of the basic steps?
-* How well do you think ecology does at each of these steps?
+* How do the "basic steps" of forecasting related to ecological forecasting?
-* What can we do to improve on our current approaches?